ddh0/easy-llama/README.md

 easy-llama allows developers that are unfamiliar with large language models to deploy them in an simplified manner, without sacrificing core functionality.
 It supports LLaMA and Llama 2 models released by Meta AI, and any model that derives from them.

-> *this project is unfinished and under active development*
+This project is currently unfinished and under active development.

 You can install easy-llama with pip:
 ```